 Similarly, if salvation were gained as a result of doing some form of work or works, then it cannot be considered as a free gift of grace from God.
-The meaning of works and grace are diametrically opposite with each other - the meanings are incompatible.
-In Romans chapter 11 Paul is explaining that the grace that has been extended to the gentiles during this church age applies equally to the remnant of Jews in this church dispensation.
-The remnant of Jews trust Jesus as their Messiah during this church age become part of the church of God – the body of Christ - and like gentile believers are saved by grace - NOT works of the Law.
+The meaning of works and grace are diametrically opposite with each other.
+The meanings are incompatible.
+In Romans chapter 11, Paul is explaining that the grace that has been extended to the Gentiles during this Church age applies equally to the remnant of Jews in this Church age.
+The remnant of Jews that trust Jesus as their Messiah during this Church age become part of the Church of God, the Body of Christ, and like Gentile believers are saved by grace, not works of the Law.

-Paul could not have been clearer in explaining to the believers in Rome that salvation is by grace and that salvation is nothing to do with work.
-Paul told us that since salvation is through God's kindness, and is given to us because of His amazing grace - then we have not received it by our good works - for had works played any part in our salvation then we would not have received salvation by God's grace.
-For salvation to be an entirely free gift it is totally undeserved.
+Paul could not have been clearer in explaining to the believers in Rome that salvation is by grace and that salvation is nothing to do with works.
+Paul told us that since salvation is through God's kindness, and is given to us because of His amazing grace, then we have not received it by our good works, for had works played any part in our salvation then we would not have received salvation by God's grace.

-Loving Father I praise You for your free gift of grace – which I do not deserve, but which You have given to me, simply because I believe on the Lord Jesus Christ.
-Thank You that Your Salvation it a completely free gift of grace which I know I do not merit.
-Thank You Father that I have been saved by Your grace – Thank You that there is nothing I had to do to gain it and nothing I have to do in order to keep it.
-Thank You for that I am saved by grace, in Jesus name I pray, AMEN.
+Loving Father, thank You that Your salvation is a completely free gift of grace, which I do not deserve, but which You gave to me simply because I believed on the Lord Jesus Christ.
+Thank You that there is nothing I could do to gain it and nothing I have to do in order to keep it.
+Thank You, in Jesus' name, AMEN.